top of page

 Ideas for Targeting Complex Sentences in Literacy-Based Therapy

-One syntactic skill you may want to target is complex sentences.
+One area of syntax you might want to target is the use of complex sentences.

-1️⃣ Look for and read examples of the target sentences in the book with the student.
+1️⃣ Search for and read examples of complex sentences in the text with the student.

-2️⃣ Write the noun and verb phrases, or clauses, on sentence strips that the student can manipulate to create one complex sentence.
+2️⃣ Write dependent and independent clauses on strips of paper, sticky notes, index cards, or upcycled cardboard that the student can manipulate to create one complex sentence about the story.

-3️⃣ Have the student draw pictures that represent the clauses.
+3️⃣ Have the student draw pictures using pictography that represent the dependent and independent clauses.
 Match the clause strips with the pictures.
 Then have students combine them to create one complex sentence.

 4️⃣ Retell the story or parts of the story with the target sentence pattern.